pmortari/TODOList/README.md

 # TODOList
-Sample TODOList being used during a training session for new hires
+Sample TODOList being used during a training session for new hires - work in progress